 You can find the full academic content for the current year of any given course in our University Calendar.

-Continuous assessment of written assignments, in-class assignments, seminar participation and presentation, research journal, literature and IT review, and research presentation.
+Continuous assessment includes a variety of methods including written assignments, in-class assignments, seminar participation and presentation, research journal, literature and IT review, and research presentation.

 Why Choose This Course

-The MA in Irish Writing and Film draws on rich academic expertise from our School of English.
 The course is unusual in integrating the study of Irish literature and film within a carefully designed academic programme and in teaching the entire history of Irish literature and film from the early eighteenth century to the present within innovatively designed modules.
-This course will offer you a unique opportunity to receive expert teaching in Irish culture while advancing new research and developing your own critical voice.
+We offer you a unique opportunity to receive expert teaching in Irish culture while advancing new research and developing your own critical voice.

-Our School of English has a high concentration of staff with expertise in eighteenth- and nineteenth-century Irish cultural theory, the study of Irish modernism and the study of gender and sexuality.
-We also offer innovative teaching in such cutting-edge approaches as ecocriticism, pscyhogeography and transnational poetics.
+Our School of English has a high concentration of staff with expertise in eighteenth- and nineteenth-century Irish cultural theory, the study of Irish modernism, and the study of gender and sexuality.
+We also offer innovative teaching in such cutting-edge approaches as ecocriticism, psycho-geography and transnational poetics.

 Skills and Careers Information

-To be considered for admission to an MA programme within the School of English, an applicant will normally possess a primary degree result of Second Class Honours Grade 1 (2H1) level or higher or equivalent qualification in English or a cognate subject.
+To be considered for admission to an MA programme within the School of English, an applicant will normally possess a Second Class Honours Grade I in a primary honours degree (NFQ, Level 8) level or higher or equivalent qualification in English or a cognate subject.
 All candidates must satisfy a Selection Committee who may request applicants to provide letters of reference.